Suzie Mathers: Biography

 Born in Aberdeen, Scotland and raised in Perth, Western Australia, Suzie received a Bachelor of Arts (Music Theatre) from the Western Australian Academy of Performing Arts (WAAPA) in 2007.
-In the few short years since graduating, Suzie has fast made her mark in the Australian and International music theatre industry.
+In the few short years since graduating Suzie quickly made her mark in the Australian and International music theatre industry.

 Career

 Her career in musical theater started with a spot in an amateur production of Jesus Christ Superstar.
 In 2007, she graduated with a degree in music theater from the Western Australian Academy of Performing Arts.
 While in college, she performed in various productions such as "The Good Fight" and "Annie Get Your Gun."

 Originally an offstage vocal swing for the 2008 Melbourne production, Mathers was cast in Wicked straight out of drama school, and remained with the company as an ensemble member until the beginning of the Sydney season in 2009.
 Suzie left to play the leading role of Sophie in the 10th Anniversary Australian tour of Mamma Mia!, which toured nationally in Sydney, Melbourne, Perth & Brisbane.

 After the national tour of Mamma Mia!
 Suzie returned to the cast of Wicked for the first Australian tour performing in Brisbane, Adelaide & Perth, in the role of the Midwife, and was also the understudy for Glinda.

-Suzie officially took over the role of lead Glinda from Lucy Durack in 2012, performing in Singapore, South Korea, New Zealand and Manila to much critical acclaim.
+Suzie officially took over the role of lead Glinda from Lucy Durack in 2015, performing in Singapore, South Korea, New Zealand and Manila to much critical acclaim.
 A highlight was performing to the shows composer Stephen Schwartz, twice.
 She has co-starred alongside various Australian theatre performers including Jemma Rix, Maggie Kirkpatrick, David Harris, Anne Wood and Gretel Scarlett as well as New Zealand actor Jay Laga'aia.

 Suzie stepped down from the role of Glinda when it returned to Australia at the end of Wicked's Manila run on 9 March 2014.
 Though Suzie did briefly reprise the role in Melbourne while Lucy Durack took leave due to injury in May 2014.

 Mathers then again reprised the role of Glinda for the Brisbane and Perth seasons of Wicked, taking over once again from Lucy Durack, who left at the end of the Sydney season due to her pregnancy.
 During the Brisbane season Suzie reached her 500th performance as Glinda, and is expected have performed the role over 580 times when the show closes in Perth mid 2015.